 Education is the key to a better, brighter future.
 An educated child is less vulnerable to exploitation and is more likely to wait until adulthood to start a family.
 Students who graduate high school are less susceptible to addiction and are more likely to secure higher paying jobs, marry and have children when they are ready, and raise healthier, more educated children.

 One in five children around the world ages 6 to 17 is not enrolled in school.
-While compulsory education varies by country, the number of children out of school is still staggering, with 63.3 million children not in primary school, 61.1 million dropping out by lower secondary or middle school, and 138.5 million not attending or graduating from high school.
+While compulsory education varies by country, the number of children out of school is still staggering, with 59 million children (ages 6 to 11 years old) not in primary school, 62 million (ages 12 to 14) dropping out by lower secondary or middle school, and 138 million (ages 15 to 17) not attending or graduating from high school.
 Financial limitations represent the main barrier to attending school, in which case some families must make the difficult decision to pay to send one child to school or to provide even the most basic necessities for their family.

 Since 2009 the generosity of our donors and those who sponsor students have helped The D. Gary Young, Young Living Foundation provide a quality education in an area at high risk for children dropping out of or never attending school.
 Additionally, we are able to support efforts to elevate and strengthen the community of Chongón, Ecuador .